WikipediaBrown/SFSymbolsKit/README.md

 ## License

-**SFSymbols** is available under the MIT license.
+**SFSymbolsKit** is available under the MIT license.
 See the LICENSE file for more info.

 Made with 🌲🌲🌲 in Cascadia